luigisaetta/llamaindex_oracle/README.md

 ## Setup
 See the wiki pages.

+## Loading data
+You can use the program **create_and_save_embeddings.py** to load all the data in the schema.

+You need to have pdf files in the same directory.

 ## Limited Availability
 OCI GenAI and Oracle Vector DB are new features both in **Limited Availability**.
 Customers can easily enter in the LA programs.
 To test these functionalities you need to enrol in the LA programs and install the proper versions of software libreraies.